-However, creating an email marketing campaign is one thing and making it successful is another.
-So, how do you know your email campaign is effective or not?
+However, creating an email marketing campaign is one thing, and making it successful is another.
+So, how do you know if your email campaign is effective or not?
 How do you know if it’s working for your business?
 This is where email marketing metrics come in handy.

 So, what are the different kinds of email marketing metrics?
 How can you use them to effectively keep track of your email performance?
 Here’s everything you need to know:

 1. Email Open Rate

 Open rates are a simple way to track how many subscribers opened your email.
 It does so by embedding a unique tracking image within the email.
 When a subscriber enables the image, the email is considered ‘opened.’
 This, in turn, can help you as a marketer to get a hold of the effectiveness of your email marketing strategy.
 Here’s how you can improve your email open rates:

 - Engaging content: It’s very important to post content that can entice subscribers enough to open your email.
 So, make sure to spruce up your email campaign with creative and relevant content.

 - Work on your subject line: Another great way to enhance your open rates is to come up with a strong subject line.
 Research well and know exactly what can grab your customers’ attention.
 Once you figure out your customers’ tastes and preferences, your email open rates will improve drastically.